OmegaStator/EzADB/README.md

-# I'm not working on this tool for the moment as it's bugged and not really stable, i might comeback to it later

 # Welcome EzADB

 EzADB is the easiest tool to run ADB commands, say goodbye to the need of memorizing ADB commands, because now they are as simple to use as a command-line interface